aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/_index.md

 }
 ```
 {{% alert color="primary" %}}
-See working with PS document in [Java](/page/java/ps/working-with-document/) and [C++](/page/cpp/ps/working-with-document/).
+See working with PS documents in [Java](/page/java/ps/working-with-document/) and [C++](/page/cpp/ps/working-with-document/).
 {{% /alert %}}

 {{% alert color="primary" %}}
-**Aspose.Page library can create only static PS/EPS document.
+**Aspose.Page library can create only static PS/EPS documents.
 Control operators are not supported.**{{% /alert %}}

 {{% alert color="primary" %}}
 At this moment Aspose.Page library can only create PostScript documents, not edit it.
 {{% /alert %}}

 This chapter includes information about working with PS files using Aspose.Page API solution for .NET.
-There you will find the next articles with the code examples on how the functionality works.
+There you will find the next articles with the code examples of how the functionality works.

 - [Working with Document](https://docs.aspose.com/page/net/ps/working-with-document/)